 - a 1.5 minute case study video featuring an interview from the 3 minute video

 - a 1 minute highlights version to appear on the home page of a website

 The benefit of this strategy is that when videos are more focused and targeted, their impact is increased.
 Videos are more powerful when they have 1 main aim rather than trying to cover multiple aims.
 And they’re also more powerful when part of a series, with each video supporting and reinforcing the others.
 This approach also helps maximise value because you get a number of pieces of content for the same investment as one.
 This trend will continue, and this series, or episodic approach to video production will replace the old one-off approach.

-Linkedin Video Linkedin video is often overlooked as a distribution medium.
+LinkedIn video is often overlooked as a distribution medium.
 But if you’re involved in B2B Communication, it’s an important channel.
-While Linkedin is not as big as Youtube, it’s more targeted for your audience.
-And you can increase this targeting by posting your video in the appropriate Linkedin group.
+While LinkedIn is not as big as Youtube, it’s more targeted for your audience.
+And you can increase this targeting by posting your video in the appropriate LinkedIn group.
 It’s also a great place for posting a Recruitment video, adding depth to your business profile page, and using it as a Thought Leadership platform.

 I think you’ll agree that video is only going to become a more important feature of Sales, Marketing and Communication strategy for business.
 I hope you’ve found this helpful.
 Let me know if you have questions or comments 🙂